karanja-Muiruri/Python-Data-Cleaning-Project/README.md

 ### Data Cleaning Process

-The data cleaning process involved the following steps:
+The data cleaning process comprised the following steps:

-1. **Data Understanding** - The dataset was thoroughly examined to understand the structure, columns and their meanings.
+1. **Data Understanding**: The dataset was carefully examined to comprehend its structure, columns, and their meanings.
+Since there was no data dictionary provided, I created one using online resources to clarify what each column represented.

-   The data did not have a data dictionary attached.
-With the help of online sources I was able to create one that helped me gain an understanding of what all the columns represented.
-2. **Data Exploration** - Exploratory Data Analysis was performed to gain insights into the data, identify patterns and uncover anomalies.
+2. **Data Exploration**: Exploratory Data Analysis (EDA) was conducted to gain insights into the dataset, identify patterns, and uncover anomalies.

-3. **Handling missing values** - Through the EDA performed, I quickly realised there was a valid reason for the missing values in the Hits and Loan Date End columns.
-   The Hits column represented the number of times a player had been searched in the FIFA database.
-Since some players had never been searched, their records were blank.
-   For the Loan Date End column, this represented when the contracts for players who were *On Loan* would end.
-Since some of the players were free and others on contract, their records were left blank.
+3. **Handling Missing Values**: During EDA, it became evident why certain values were missing.
+The Hits column, which tracks the number of times a player was searched in the FIFA database, had blanks for players who were never searched.
+The Loan Date End column, indicating when loan contracts expired, had missing entries for players who were either free agents or under contract, not on loan.

-4. **Standardizing formatting** - Inconsistent formatting issues eg the values in the Heights and Weights columns that were stored with different units were resolved by applying transformations, lambda functions and data normalization techniques.
+4. **Standardizing Formatting**: Inconsistent formatting issues, such as varying units in the Heights and Weights columns, were addressed through transformations, lambda functions, and data normalization techniques.

-5. **Validation and quality checks** - The cleaned dataset underwent rigorous validation to ensure the quality, accuracy and integrity of the data.
+5. **Validation and Quality Checks**: The cleaned dataset was subjected to rigorous validation to ensure its quality, accuracy, and integrity.

 ### Documentation

-For detailed information about the data cleaning process, please refer to the Jupyter notebooks provided in the repository.
+For detailed information about the data cleaning process, please refer to the Jupyter notebook (FIFA21_Python_Data_Cleaning_Jupiter NoteBook_Solution) provided in the repository.